-Same as Section 3.1.4 procedures with the following exceptions.
+The test procedures are the same as those in Section 3.1.4 with the following exceptions.
 The two DUTs and LMR subscriber unit will be on opposite sides of the LMR base station as illustrated in Figure 7 or Figure 8.
 The DUTs will be positioned so that the LMR receiver receives no discernible interference from them.
 The DUTs will travel toward the LMR subscriber unit.